-If a student is found responsible for a policy violation his or her prior judicial record may be taken into consideration in determining a sanction for the current violation.
+If a student is found responsible for a policy violation his or her prior conduct record may be taken into consideration in determining a sanction for the current violation.

-Having a prior judicial record may result in a more severe sanction(s).
-Prior judicial records may include, but are not limited to, previous violations, previous sanctions, failure to complete sanctions, residence hall log entries, etc.
+Having a prior conduct record may result in a more severe sanction(s).
+Prior conduct records may include, but are not limited to, previous violations, previous sanctions, failure to complete sanctions, residence hall log entries, etc.

-Written judicial records of students who have graduated or left PSU may be purged after 7 years of leaving the University with the exception of those students who have been expelled or who have pending judicial matters.
+Written conduct records of students who have graduated or left PSU may be purged after 7 years of leaving the university with the exception of those students who have been expelled or who have pending conduct matters.

-Written judicial records of students who have been expelled or who left with pending judicial matters may be maintained indefinitely.
+Written conduct records of students who have been expelled or who left with pending conduct matters may be maintained indefinitely.

-The University, for longitudinal records, may retain judicial records in the computer information system indefinitely.
+The university, for longitudinal records, may retain conduct records in the computer information system indefinitely.

-Judicial Notations on Transcripts and Notification to USNH Institutions:
+Conduct Notations on Transcripts and Notification to USNH Institutions

-If a student is in alleged violation of a Plymouth State University policy or expectation and withdraws from the University prior to participating in a hearing, the other USNH institutions may be notified and the student may be ineligible to register for or attend classes at any of those institutions as long as the judicial matter remains pending.
+If a student is in alleged violation of a Plymouth State University policy or expectation and withdraws from the university prior to participating in a hearing, the other USNH institutions may be notified and the student may be ineligible to register for or attend classes at any of those institutions as long as the conduct matter remains pending.